Social Policy and Community Action

-- understand the ways in which social policy ideas have changed over time
+- describe the ways in which social policy ideas have changed over time

-- understand recent trends in Australian social policy, and the issues influencing social policy formation.
+- identify recent trends in Australian social policy, and the issues influencing social policy formation.

-- be familiar with the ways in which concepts of 'community' shape social policy
+- discuss the ways in which concepts of 'community' shape social policy

-- understand the role language plays in social policy discourse
+- analyse the role language plays in social policy discourse

 - Social Policy: what do they say it is?